Plenty (film)

-Plenty is a 1985 American drama film directed by Fred Schepisi and starring Meryl Streep, adapted from David Hare's play of the same name.
+Plenty is a 1985 American drama film directed by Fred Schepisi, starring Meryl Streep, and adapted by David Hare from his 1978 play.

 Spanning nearly 20 years from the early 1940s to the 1960s, the plot focuses on Susan Traherne, an Englishwoman who is irreparably changed by her experiences as a fighter for the French Resistance during World War II when she has a one-night stand with a British intelligence agent.
 After the war ends, Susan returns to England and becomes determined to make a life for herself by achieving what she wishes in the post-war world which, after her time away, she finds trivial and inadequate, while acting with complete disregard for everybody around her.